 Also in the Northeast Zone: Olive Lake has plenty of smallish kokanee and good numbers of rainbow and brook trout.

-- Lake of the Woods – Oregon Department of Fish and Wildlife biologist Roger Smith would give this big lake between Medford and Klamath Falls the nod among kokanee lakes in his district, but only because it sports decent numbers of pan-sized kokes.
+Oregon Department of Fish and Wildlife biologist Roger Smith would give this big lake between Medford and Klamath Falls the nod for best among kokanee lakes in his district, but only because it sports decent numbers of pan-sized kokes.

-- Fourmile Lake – Its self-sustaining population of kokanee traditionally ran thick but small at about 10 inches, tops.
+Its self-sustaining population of kokanee traditionally ran thick but small at about 10 inches, tops.
 But now that lake trout have been stocked in Fourmile, the growing Mackinaws are cutting into the kokanee numbers.
 At least the remaining kokes are running larger.

-- Miller Lake – A fantastic fishery for big browns, along with good fishing for stocked rainbows, off Highway 97 near Chemult, but its abundant kokanee often are overlooked and under-fished.
+A fantastic fishery for big browns, along with good fishing for stocked rainbows, off Highway 97 near Chemult, but its abundant kokanee often are overlooked and under-fished.
 Perhaps that’s because they also happen to be quite small.

-- Heart Lake – If you’re heading east, this lake between Klamath Falls and Lakeview has kokanee that generally run on the small side, but there also are some occasional nice rainbow trout.
+If you’re heading east, this lake between Klamath Falls and Lakeview has kokanee that generally run on the small side, but there also are some occasional nice rainbow trout.

 Willamette River Zone

-If you’re tired of hearing about salmon as an endangered species, go to Green Peter, where everyone wants you to take home the 25-kokanee limit … and then come back and do it again tomorrow (as long as you don’t waste these tasty fish).
+If you’re tired of hearing about salmon as an endangered species, go to Green Peter Reservoir, where everyone wants you to take home the 25-kokanee limit … and then come back and do it again tomorrow (as long as you don’t waste these tasty fish).

-Greg Graham, former president of Kokanee Power of Oregon, a nonprofit that supports trout and salmon lake fisheries, likes to troll Shasta Tackle Company’s Cripplures and Humdingers, as well as hootchie-type lures.
+Greg Graham, a former president of Kokanee Power of Oregon, a nonprofit that supports trout and salmon lake fisheries, likes to troll Shasta Tackle Company’s Cripplures and Humdingers, as well as hootchie-type lures.

 The reservoir, southeast of Albany, also is planted with rainbow trout and has some largemouth bass.

-- Timothy Lake – a high-mountain beauty southeast of Portland, kokanee anglers here can attempt to fill a 25-kokanee bag limit when the bite is on.
-This is a nice spot for rainbows, brookies and crayfish, too.
+A high-mountain beauty southeast of Portland, kokanee anglers here can attempt to fill a 25-kokanee bag limit when the bite is on, although these probably won’t be the biggest kokanee you’ll find.